DavidMStraub/inspiretools/README.md

 ## Requirements

 The script was tested with Python 3.4.
-It requires `pyinspire`.
+It uses `pyinspire`, see https://bitbucket.org/ihuston/pyinspire.

 ## Usage